Infinity Mall

 1 / 6

-Imagine a place where every kid belongs β a massive, welcoming hub packed with clubs, activities, and safe spaces for every age and interest.
-That is Infinity Mall, dreamed up by Layla and Stella, two 6th graders from Austin who wanted to solve a real problem: helping families (especially single parents) find trustworthy places where kids can have fun while parents know exactly where they are.
+Infinity Mall is a big, fun hub with clubs, activities, and safe spaces for every age and interest.
+Two 6th graders from Austin came up with it because they wanted to help families β especially single parents β find places where kids can have fun and parents always know where they are.

 How It Works

-Infinity Mall centers on a smart wristband system that makes safety feel effortless.
-When kids arrive, they scan their wristband to check into a club β whether it is the workout gym, cooking club, dance floor, movie theater, or an obstacle-course playroom for high-energy moments.
-The instant a kid checks in, their parent or guardian gets a notification with the club name, location, and estimated pick-up time.
-Activities are age-gated so younger kids see only what is right for them, and security guards verify IDs at the mall entrance.
-Everything is designed so families can trust the space completely.
+The whole thing runs on a wristband system.
+When you get to the mall, you scan your wristband to check into a club β the workout gym, cooking club, dance floor, movie theater, or an obstacle-course playroom for when you have a lot of energy.
+As soon as you check in, your parent or guardian gets a notification with the club name, where it is, and when to pick you up.
+Activities are sorted by age so younger kids only see whatβs right for them, and security guards check IDs at the entrance.

-Layla and Stella built Infinity Mall with heart.
-They thought about kids going through tough times β divorce, loss, loneliness β and wanted to create a place where those kids could escape, explore new interests, and feel like they belong.
-With visual-first icons for every activity, wheelchair accessibility baked in, and a search experience that filters by cost, distance, and sensory needs, Infinity Mall is not just fun β it is designed for everyone.
-As Layla put it during their presentation: they want every kid to know βthereβs somewhere safe to go, somewhere fun, somewhere you belong.β
+The designers were thinking about kids going through tough times β divorce, losing someone, feeling lonely β and wanted a place where those kids could go to have fun and feel like they belong.
+The app has picture icons for every activity, wheelchair accessibility built in, and filters for cost, distance, and sensory needs.
+As they put it: they want every kid to know βthereβs somewhere safe to go, somewhere fun, somewhere you belong.β